The Best LED Light bulbs For Everything In Your Home

 Christmas Lights

 Bonus category!
-Now while we have not found a good alternative to incandescent string lights we have found the best alternative to our window lights and the benefits are amazing: they have a warm amber glow, they don’t flicker, they stay cool against window treatments, and we have never had one break when dropped!
+Now while we have not found a good alternative to incandescent string lights, we have found the best alternative to our window lights and the benefits are amazing!
+They have a beautiful amber warm lighting, they don’t flicker, they stay cool against window treatments, and we have never had one break when dropped!

 // FAQ: We use corded window lights because we don’t want to change batteries and we don’t find the battery operated ones to be bright enough.